DangChuVMNewb/Fly-Mods-Minecraft/README.md

 3. The built `.jar` file will be located in the `build/libs/` directory.

+## Contributing

+This is a free and open-source project.
+Contributions of any kind are welcome!
+Feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [CC0-1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.